 Matzo Brei, a kind of flat omelet made with crushed matzo and egg, is a beloved Passover week breakfast.
 As in the recipe for Vegan Matzo Balls, quinoa flakes provide the Passover-appropriate “glue” that holds the matzo brei together.
+They also add a surprising amount of flavor to this bland yet comforting classic.
 It’s easiest to make this one serving at a time in a small skillet; for more servings, repeat the recipe as needed.
-Adapted from Vegan Holiday Kitchen.*
+Adapted from Vegan Holiday Kitchen.* Photos by Evan Atlas.

 - Pinch of salt, plus more for serving, to taste